 Lucite is a clear durable acrylic material, which can develop scratches over time.
 When cleaning Lucite, do not use Windex or other regular home cleaners.
-The best way to clean Lucite is simply warm soapy water and a soft lint-free cloth, just be certain that the water is lukewarm and not hot, as hot water will cause Lucite to become cloudy.
+The best way to clean Lucite is warm soapy water and a soft lint-free cloth, just be certain that the water is lukewarm and not hot, as hot water will cause Lucite to become cloudy.
 For periodic polishing, a suite of products called Novus 1-2-3 will remove and repair scratches.
-Novus 1 is meant as a cleanser, Novus 2 for polishing lighter scratches, and Novas 3 for deeper scratches.

 Never use cleaners with alcohols or solvents on metals.
-Only used fine cotton or extra soft cloths.
+Only use fine cotton or extra soft cloths.
 We recommend that tarnished metals be professionally cleaned.

 Stainless steel is an extremely hard material, but it can be scratched.
 Contact with dirt, debris, jewelry etc. may result in scratches.
 When cleaning mirror polished stainless steel, it is especially important that cleaning tools and materials be completely non-abrasive.
 For regular cleaning, we recommend a chloride-free glass cleanser.
 Spray the cleanser onto a soft lint-free cloth, and gently rub on the on the stainless steel surface.
 For periodic polishing, we recommend using 3M Ultrafine SE polishing compound, applied in gentle circles with a lint-free cloth to remove hairline scratches and light scuffs.